hypothesis/h/docs/api/design/bulk-api/solutions/request-limits-and-pagination.md

    * Bytes vs. Unicode chars (it's bytes)
    * New lines in general (`\n` vs `\n\r` etc.)
    * Confusion about HTTP wrapping (whether to include bare lines before etc.)

+## <a name='solution_3'></a>Custom Content-Lines header (✔️)

+Similar to `Content-Length` we could declare a number of `Content-Lines` which would indicate the number of rows of NDJSON to expect.

+A similar alternative would be to declare this value early in the body somehow, for example as part of [processing instructions](specifying-processing-instructions.md).

+Nice:

+ * Semantically similar to `Content-Length`, with similar protection
+ * Extremely easy to calculate for sender and consumer
+ * Can be calculated without reifying the content (good for streaming)
+ * Allows you to reject jobs with too many instructions (rather than just one long one)

+Not so nice:

+ * Non-standard
+ * Usual hoo-ha with intermediaries discarding headers
+ * Doesn't protect against JSON compatible chunks missing from individual requests
+ * Behavior slightly undefined if we get truncated during the last instruction

 ## <a name='solution_3'></a>Pagination and async jobs (?)